flopezco12/Project_Event-Trip/README.md

  - Data Integration: Data from TripAdvisor and Geoapify were integrated based on location coordinates.
 A consolidated dataset was created for further analysis.

 # Limitations were set to ensure there would be less outliers and more realistic data output.
-1. We limited the calculation of review count to (insert)
+1. We limited the calculation of review count to 5 reviews as that was the limit in the free option for the API
 2. Entertainment spots: We limited the scanning of radius to 10km and 20 Entertainment spots.
 3. Spa Spots: We limited the scanning of radius 10 km and 20 Spa spots.
 4. Activity Centers: We limited the scanning of radius to 10km and 40 activity centres.